 These individuals are also entirely responsible for project progress and management.
-These responsibilities include providing necessary progress management, as well as the results of the project.
 After clarifying the roles and responsibilities within the project, the Principal Investigator and Lead Joint Researchers will play a leading role in steadily promoting the project and coordinating unified results.
-These individuals will need to submit required plans and reports, etc. to JST (including the Program Supervisor), conduct project strategy meetings or site visits to confirm the strategy and progress of the project, and respond to evaluations, etc. The Principal Investigator and Lead Joint Researchers will also need to submit reports on the progress of the

-R&D when requested by the Program Supervisor.
+These individuals will need to submit required plans and reports, etc. to JST (including the Program Supervisor), conduct project strategy meetings or site visits to confirm the strategy and progress of the project, and respond to evaluations, etc. The Principal Investigator and Lead Joint Researchers will also need to submit reports on the progress of the R&D when requested by the Program Supervisor.